gaehlerm/SoftwareEngineering/README.md

         self._volume = size
 ```

 Do you see the problem?
 You didn't make any improvements at all.
 Everyone still uses the `get_size` method, which now returns a `_volume`.
 This will cause a lot of confusion.
 You would have to rename the getter and setter functions as well.
 It decoupled the code only in theory.
 Writing getters and setters is only useful if the value returned by the getter is the result of a calculation, elevating the code to a higher level of abstraction.
 But then it's no longer a pure getter function...
+If you want to decouple your code you should write a proper adapter instead.

 Having accessor methods for class variables only makes sense if they elevate the code to a higher level of abstraction.
 Then you really gain something.
 And it is really a form of decoupling.
 But this is not possible in data classes as there is no abstraction that could be decoupled.